 Given our numbers and our many work locations, we rely heavily on electronic communication to stay in touch with our members.
 Local 1857 members receive meeting notices, election information, and other important official union communications via e-mail or US Mail sent from the Council 2 office.

 Union ballots for officer elections and contract votes are sent out by US Mail, so if you move, please remember to update your mailing address with the Union.
-If you receive e-mails, they will arrive from Stacy Hulse, the Council 2 staff assistant who works with our Union.
+If you receive e-mails, they will arrive from Council 2 listed as “C2everett.”

 We also have a general discussion e-mail list, The Watercooler, available for members interested in online discussion of union-related issues.
-To be added, send an e-mail to firstname.lastname@example.org
+To be added and read more about updating your information with Council 2 visit https://kclsvoice.org/connect/.

 The Local 1857 Executive Board meets approximately every six weeks.
 All dues-paying members are welcome to attend, even if they are not an Officer.